Mulloo/imprint_store/README.md

 3. **Technical SEO**:
    - Improve mobile performance, reduce page load times, and use clean URLs.

+   - Provide a sitemap and robots.txt file so search engines can efficiently crawl the site.

 4. **Backlinking**:
    - Partner with esports influencers and related blogs for backlinks.